Who is a Transfer Applicant?

 Registration

 Once you are admitted, you are asked to make a $150 tuition deposit to hold your place in the class.
-You will be invited to one of four New Transfer Student Advisement and Registration days during the summer.
-This one-day program will introduce you to the registration process, provide an informal advisement session with college faculty and representatives, and allow you to register and leave with a schedule at the end of the day.
-Because of course registration restrictions, you can only register on these selected days.
+You will sign up for a New Student Orientation program.
+This one-day program will introduce you to the registration process and provide an informal advisement session with college faculty and representatives.
+A class schedule will be built for you and you will be notified by email that your schedule can be viewed on your student portal.

 Planning